erfane99/storybook-worker/README.md

 # storybook-worker
-Dedicated job processing service for StoryCanvas
+Dedicated job processing service for StoryCanvas new